Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 - Files are sorted by size. (optimize for blocks)
 - Files are then grouped by extension. (optimize for ratio) [while preserving sorting]
 - These groups are chunked into SOLID blocks (and huge files into Chunk blocks).
+    - They are ordered by size descending to maximize CPU utilization.
+    - Chunked blocks appear first.
+        - These are always bigger than SOLID blocks, but cannot be reordered relative to each other as they are sequential.
+    - Sorted SOLID blocks are then added to chunked blocks.
 - We assign the groups to individual blocks using a task scheduler; which is simply a ThreadPool that will pick up tasks in the order they are submitted.

 !!! note